core-wg/comi/draft-ietf-core-comi.md

 The YANG library data model {{I-D.veillette-core-yang-library}} provides a high level description of the resources available.
 The YANG library contains the list of modules, features and deviations supported by the CoMI server.
-Form the information, CoMI clients can infer the list of data nodes supported and the interaction model to be used to access them.
+From this information, CoMI clients can infer the list of data nodes supported and the interaction model to be used to access them.
 This module also contains the list of datastores implemented.

 The location of the YANG library can be found by sending a GET request to "/.well-known/core" including a resource type (RT) parameter with the value "core.c.yl".
-Upon success, the return payload will contain the root resource of YANG library module.
+Upon success, the return payload will contain the root resource of the YANG library module.

 ~~~~
 REQ: GET /.well-known/core?rt=core.c.yl